sjzeil/automat/docs/src/jbake/content/cfg.md

 <img src='images/newLanguagesMenu.png' style='float: right;'/>

-To create a new Gramamr, look for the list of possible formal language types and click on `Context-Free Grammar`.
+To create a new Grammar, look for the list of possible formal language types and click on `Context-Free Grammar`.

 You will see a split screen with a drawing area on the left and an editing area to the right.